atsign-foundation/atsign.dev/README.md

 # atsign.dev

-The atsign.dev repo is home to the code behind developer site.
+The atsign.dev repo is home to the code behind our developer site.
 As everything we have to offer is open-source, why not make our website open-source too, to prove that we aren't using cookies or anything that tracks your presence.

 ## Why is there an atsign.dev?